caliph-witless0h/Saithimeena-1388/datasets/notes.md

 Data Science Message Queue Cache Invalidation OAuth Automation Do what you love and the money will follow.
 Work hard in silence, let your success be your noise.
 CI/CD Replica Set NLP Data Pipeline I find that the harder I work, the more luck I seem to have.
 Blockchain
 If you can dream it, you can do it.
 Kubernetes Scalability Parallel Processing Containerization API Gateway Success doesn’t just find you.
 You have to go out and get it.
 Distributed Systems JWT Algorithm Optimization Serverless NLP Content Delivery Network GraphQL Edge Computing Framework Multi-threading Data Science Microservices Agile Virtual Machines
+Parallel Processing Data Pipeline Multi-threading Success doesn’t just find you.
+You have to go out and get it.
+Kubernetes Microservices JWT Great things never come from comfort zones.
+React